itzmeanjan/yandex-translate/README.md

  '''
     This function performs a post query at yandex translate and returns a python dict, holding response.
-    If a blank dict gets returned, some error has occurred.

     format paramter has got a default value of 'plain', can also be 'html', in that case make you that you pass a html string as text parameter.